lygris/Pihole-Cloudflared/README.md

-# pihole-unbound for Firewalla
+# pihole and Cloudflared for Firewalla
-Pihole container with built in Unbound for running on Firewalla.
+Pihole container with built in cloudflared dns proxy for running on Firewalla.
+There is a docker-compose for running it along with tailscale and it sets up an IPv6 network based on prefix delegation.